 Your proxy is revocable.
-If you are a stockholder of record, after you have submitted your WHITE proxy card, you may revoke it by mail by sending a written notice to be delivered before the Annual Meeting to the Company's Secretary at 2600 Chemed Center, 255 East Fifth Street, Cincinnati, Ohio 45202-4726.
-If you wish to revoke your submitted WHITE proxy card and submit new voting instructions by mail, then you must sign, date and mail a new WHITE proxy card with your new voting instructions, which we must receive by 5:00 p.m.
-Eastern Time on May 28, 2009.
-If you are a stockholder of record and you voted your WHITE proxy card by telephone or via the Internet, you may revoke your submitted proxy and/or submit new voting instructions by that same method, which must be received by 12:00 a.m.
-Eastern Time on May 29, 2009.
-You also may revoke your WHITE proxy card by attending the Annual Meeting without taking one of the actions above will not revoke your proxy.
+If you are a stockholder of record, after you have submitted your proxy card, you may revoke it by mail by sending a written notice to be delivered before the Annual Meeting to the Company's Secretary at 2600 Chemed Center, 255 East Fifth Street, Cincinnati, Ohio 45202-4726.
+If you wish to revoke your submitted proxy card and submit new voting instructions by mail, then you must sign, date and mail a new proxy card with your new voting instructions, which we must receive by 11:59 p.m.
+Central Time on May 15, 2011.
+If you are a stockholder of record and you voted your proxy card by telephone or via the Internet, you may revoke your submitted proxy and/or submit new voting instructions by that same method, which must be received by 11:59 p.m.
+Central Time on May 15, 2011.
+You also may revoke your proxy card by attending the Annual Meeting and voting your shares in person.
+Attending the Annual Meeting without taking one of the actions above will not revoke your proxy.
 If you are a beneficial owner, or you hold your shares in "street name" as described above, please contact your bank, broker or other holder of record for instructions on how to change or revoke your vote.